TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/power-distribution-signoff.md

 ## Analysis

+### Adequate Power Supply

-To ensure that the first constraint, that the power distribution system can supply adequate power and current to the other subsystems, is met the following analysis was done.
+To ensure that the first constraint is met, that the power distribution system can supply adequate power and current to the other subsystems, is met the following analysis was done.

 The current requirements were a very large constraint of the subsystem.
 The current requirements of each power rail are shown below.